 Write | Inspire | Dream

 2020 is quickly coming to an end, and it’s about that time to begin thinking about what you’d like to accomplish in the coming year.
 I know 2020 probably wasn’t what most of us expected in the new decade, but there is no reason to bring over any negative vibes through to the new year.
 New Year’s resolutions are a time-honored tradition created to set goals in areas of your life that you’d like to see change.
 In the next few weeks, most of us will take the time to sit down and evaluate what our lives have looked like in 2020, despite the unexpected twists and turns, and make a list of the changes we would like to see.
-New Year’s Resolutions are often made with this notion of a dream life, but its the steps required to achieve that dream that are often overlooked.
-On today’s blog, I’ll share with you the best ways to create your resolutions, but most importantly, HOW to achieve them in 365 days.
+New Year’s Resolutions are often made with this notion of a dream life, but it’s the steps required to achieve that dream that are often overlooked.
+On today’s blog, I’ll share with you the best ways to create your resolutions, but most importantly, HOW to achieve your 2021 New Year’s Resolutions in 365 days.

 Creating your list of Resolutions